poch4319/multiple-shell-setups/README.md

 ## 🔮 Future Plans

-We're constantly working to expand our suite of shell enhancements, and best programming setup.
+We're constantly working to expand our suite of shell enhancements and best programming setups.
+Stay tuned for more exciting updates!

 ## 🚀 Quick Start